inspirehep/rest-api-doc/README.md

 |`links`|Links to resources related to the record|
 |`metadata`|Metadata of the record|

+Whatever identifier is used to retrieve the record, it will also be present (as well as the other identifiers belonging to this record) inside `metadata`.

 ### Links

 The `links` object contains links to metadata related to this record but not directly included in the record (e.g. citation information), and [alternative serialization formats](#changing-formats) (e.g. BibTeX).